EL1909/bavarian-cristus-PP4/README.md

     - ["SECRET_KEY"]
     - ["CLOUDINARY_URL"]

+## Deploy to Heroku

+    Before final deployment, the debug setting in settings.py was set to false;

+DEBUG = False

+then the DISABLE_COLLECTSTATIC config var in Heroku was removed, connect to github repository and deploy from branch, selected GitHub branch and clicked on Deploy button.

 ## Bugs

 ### Unfixed:

 1. As i was doing the manual testing; somehow the style.css stop applying to the h2 elements, you can see the difference in the screenshots, wHich cause a major damage to the overall UI performance.

-2. I Still haven't found the way to make the alerts to appear without separating the neightbord conntainers.
+2. I Still haven't found the way to make the alerts to appear without separating the neightbord containers.
 I know it must be a very simple solution, however i'm stuck with information

+3. Overall code revision in order to make it more efficient, by loading small scripts without needing to update the whole page, when liking a post for example.

 ### Fixed